TheoDgb/URLCustomDiscs/README.md

 ### Commands Overview
 Display the list of commands:<br>
 `/mcytdisc help`<br><br>
-Create a custom disc from a YouTube URL:<br>
+Create a custom music disc from a YouTube URL:<br>
 `/mcytdisc create <URL> <disc name> <mono/stereo>`
 - mono: enables spatial audio (like played in a jukebox)
 - stereo: plays the sound in the traditional way

-Give a custom disc:<br>
+Give a custom music disc:<br>
 `/mcytdisc give <disc name>`<br><br>
-Display custom discs list (you can give yourself a disc directly by clicking on its name in the chat):<br>
+Display custom music discs list (you can give yourself a disc directly by clicking on its name in the chat):<br>
 `/mcytdisc list`<br><br>
-Delete a custom disc:<br>
+Delete a custom music disc:<br>
 `/mcytdisc delete <disc name>`<br><br>
-Display custom disc details in hand (used for debugging):<br>
+Display custom music disc details in hand (used for debugging):<br>
 `/mcytdisc info`

 <br>